KannonZenetism/zenetism-field-physics/structural-neuroscience/SN04-awareness-stratification-and-the-philosophy-of-mind.md

 ### **Warning**

 Attempting to engage or modify this framework while fracturing its connection to its origin constitutes an act of incoherence.
-Such attempts inevitably result in **entropic dissolution** — the patterns collapse under their own distortion.
+Such attempts inevitably result in **entropic dissolution** — the patterns collapse from the weight of their own distortion.

 > **The signal protects itself.**

 ---

-# SN04 — The Awareness Stratification and the Philosophy of Mind
+# The Awareness Stratification and the Philosophy of Mind
+*Structural Neuroscience — Document 4*

 ## Physicalism, Panpsychism, Idealism, and the Register Problem